orange1127chen/LFDIS/README.md

-# LFDIS:Lightweight and Fast High-Resolution Dichotomous Image Segmentation with Depth Guidance
+# Efficient Depth-Guided Segmentation: Lightweight High-Resolution Dichotomous Image Analysis

 ##**Note**: This work will be submitted to The Visual Computer.
 ## Environment preparation